-Teresa Mata, OTR/L, is originally from Grand Rapids, Michigan, but was raised in the Shenandoah Valley.
-In 2009, she graduated from Bridgewater College, with a double major in Allied Health and Spanish.
-Teresa is a recent graduate from James Madison University with a Master’s Degree in Occupational Therapy.
-Teresa is licensed and registered as an occupational therapist through the Commonwealth of Virginia.
+Teresa Mata, MOT, OTR/L, was born in Grand Rapids, Michigan and raised in the Shenandoah Valley, where she attended college.
+She earned a Bachelors of Arts in Allied Health and Spanish from Bridgewater College and a Master’s Degree in Occupational Therapy from James Madison University.
+Teresa is licensed and registered as an occupational therapist in the Commonwealth of Virginia.

-Teresa’s professional background is also enriched by her experience as a certified medical interpreter for Spanish speaking individuals, for the last six years.
-Teresa has worked with a variety of allied health care professionals through The Blue Ridge Area Health Education Center.
-She served as a conduit, clarifier, cultural broker, and advocate for clients and healthcare providers.
+Teresa’s professional background is also enriched by her experience as a certified medical interpreter for Spanish speaking individuals in the community.
+She has worked with a variety of allied health care professionals through The Blue Ridge Area Health Education Center and served as a conduit, clarifier, cultural broker, and advocate for clients and healthcare providers.